Wonju Byun clan: Other prominent members

-Another prominent clan member was Byun, Ryangbo (Yangbo) (변량보(양보), 邊(邉)良輔, ?-?).
+Byun, Ryangbo] (Yangbo) (변량보(양보), 邊(邉)良輔, ?-?).
 Ryangbo Byun is the father of the Duke Cheomji fraction of the Wonju Byun clan.
 He is the seventh generation of the Wonju Byun clan, the sixth generation of Jeonseo fraction of the Wonju Byun clan.
-Ryangbo Byun's Courtesy name was Kukno (國老 Treat him like a king).
+Ryangbo Byun's Courtesy name was Kukno (國老, Treat him like a king).
 Ryangbo served as Cheomjungchu (僉中樞 currently, administrator or military rank Major General).
 He had four sons, Soo (洙), Sok (涑), Ki (沂), and Rak (洛).
 He is the progenitor of the Cheomji faction.
 Cheomji was the official rank of Jeong 3 Pum military officer of the central government.
 Ryangbo's younger brothers used their official positions to each become new fractions of the Wonju Byun clan.
 Ryangbo's (良輔) younger brothers are Ryangjwa, Ryangwu, Ryangun, and Ryanggirl.
 Ryangjwa (良佐) is the duke Gapsan faction, Ryangwu (良佑) is the duke Moksa faction, Ryangun (良彦) is the duke Jangsarang faction, and Ryanggirl is the duke Jeongui faction.
 Ryanggirl (良傑) was a Chungcheong-do naval commander (currently a general) during the Japanese invasions of Joseon, commonly known as the Limjin War, and contributed to protecting Ganghwa Island.

-Another prominent clan member was Byun, Ryanggirl (Yanggeol) (변량걸(양걸), 邊(邉)良傑, 1546-1610).
+Byun, Ryanggirl (Yanggeol) (변량걸(양걸), 邊(邉)良傑, 1546-1610).
 He is the father of the Duke Jeongeui faction of the Wonju Byun clan.
 He is the seventh generation of the Wonju Byun clan, the sixth generation of Jeonseo fraction of the Wonju Byun clan.
-Ryanggirl Byun's Courtesy name was Kukhwa (國華) and Posthumous name is Jeongui(貞毅).
-After passing the military service examination in 1572 (the 5th year of King Seonjo's reign), he served as Deputy Director of Yongyangwi, Governor of Byeokdong County, Jeolsa of Insanjincheom, and Busa of Ganggye.
+Ryanggirl Byun's Courtesy name was Kukhwa (國華) and Posthumous name is Jeongui (貞毅).
+After passing the military service examination in 1572 (5th year of King Seonjo's reign), he served as Deputy Director of Yongyangwi, Governor of Byeokdong County, Jeolsa of Insanjincheom, and Busa of Ganggye.
 In 1583, when the Jurchen tribe crossed the Tumen River and invaded Gyeongwon Province, he went to work as a Moksa and Jobangjang of Gilju.
 When the Limjin War broke out in Joseon, he procured military supplies to the Hanjaeso by sea, while working with Changguisa Cheonil Kim (金千鎰) to defend Ganghwa Island and ensured that the government's orders were delivered to Chungcheong Province and Jeolla Province.
 He also served as a military commander in Chungcheong Province and a military commander in South Hamgyong Province and contributed to protecting Ganghwa Island as a military commander in Chungcheong Province.